aminalm/openstack-docs/source/manila/process_structure/section_manila-processes.rst

 3. ``manila-share`` reads message from queue, invokes Manila driver corresponding to share to be attached.

-4. NetApp Manila driver creates appropriate export policies for the share and access type provided.
+4. Pure Storage Manila driver creates appropriate export policies for the share and access type provided.

 5. ``manila-share`` process posts response information to ``manila-api``